proycon/LaMachine/README.md

 ### A) Guided installation with custom build option (recommended)

-To build your own LaMachine instance, in any of the possible flavours, or to download a pre-built image, open a terminal on your Linux, BSD or Mac OS X system and run the following command:
+To build your own LaMachine instance, in any of the possible flavours, or to download a pre-built image, open a terminal on your Linux, BSD or MacOS system and run the following command:

 ```
 bash <(curl -s https://raw.githubusercontent.com/proycon/LaMachine/master/bootstrap.sh)